How to Use LinkedIn to Build Your Freelance Business

-This social media platform is a broad one, open to a vast array of new business.
+This social media platform is a broad one, open to a vast array of new business opportunities.
 No more filling out applications to low-paying writing mills.
 No more thumbing through job boards while competing against hundreds of writers—if not more—for the same position.

 You can pitch your brand, your expertise, and your business to potential B2B clients, and snag quality leads on your terms, at your rate.

 Sound like a dream?
 Pull up a Google Doc, dust off those old login credentials, and let’s talk about how you can use LinkedIn to build your freelance business.

 LinkedIn is more than just an online resume and job portal.
 It’s a networking powerhouse that makes connecting with the decision-makers for target clients easier.

 Need a little convincing?
 Let’s start with some statistics on LinkedIn:

 80% of B2B leads come from LinkedIn

 94% of B2B marketers use LinkedIn for content distribution because it works